New York State Route 35: Peekskill to Yorktown

-NY 35 begins at an interchange with US 6, US 9 and US 202 (Briarcliff–Peekskill Parkway) in the city of Peekskill.
+NY 35 begins at an interchange with US 6, US 9 and US 202 (Croton Expressway) in the city of Peekskill.
 NY 35, US 6 and US 202 are concurrent upon leaving the interchange on Main Street.
 Bending eastward through Peekskill, the routes cross over US 9 as a two-lane commercial street through the city.
 Entering the center of Peekskill, NY 35, US 6 and US 202 bend eastward as a two-lane city street, passing through a dense neighborhood of commercial businesses and apartment buildings, crossing through the Artist District and soon into the downtown portion.
 Crossing an intersection with North Division Street (unsigned County Route 63 (CR 63)), the routes continue eastward along Main Street to an intersection with Broad Street.
 At that junction, US 6 continues east along Main Street while NY 35 and US 202 bend southward along South Broad Street.

 NY 35 and US 202 continue south through Peekskill, becoming a two-lane commercial/residential street, soon crossing an intersection with Crompond Road (unsigned CR 24).
 At this junction, NY 35 and US 202 turn east on Crompond, remaining county maintained as part of CR 24, becoming a two-lane residential street for several blocks.
 NY 35, US 202 and CR 24 continue eastward for several blocks, winding through the city of Peekskill for several miles.
 Paralleling US 6 to the north, the routes pass south of Beecher Park and enter a large residential complex.
 Near Dayton Road, the routes bend southeast, passing Hudson Valley Hospital Center, leaving the city of Peekskill and entering the town of Cortlandt.
 At this crossing, the CR 24 designation terminates.